neoforged/.github/primers/1.21.9/index.md

         - `$Builder#haltOnError` no longer takes in any parameters
 - `net.minecraft.nbt.NbtUtils#addDataVersion`, `addCurrentDataVersion` now has an overload that takes in a `Dynamic` instead of a `CompoundTag` or `ValueOutput`
 - `net.minecraft.network.VarInt#MAX_VARINT_SIZE` is now public
+- `net.minecraft.network.protocol.PacketUtils#ensureRunningOnSameThread` now takes in a `PacketProcessor` instead of a `BlockableEventLoop`
 - `net.minecraft.network.protocol.game`
     - `ClientboundAddEntityPacket#getXa`, `getYa`, `getZa` -> `getMovement`
     - `ClientboundExplodePacket` now takes in a radius, block count, and the block particles to display